-Debt ceiling talks push Washington toward new era of deficit cuts
+In debt ceiling standoff, COVID era of big spending gives way to new focus on deficit

 “There’s no deal to be had on the debt ceiling.
 There’s no negotiation to be had on the debt ceiling,” said White House press secretary Karine Jean-Pierre.

-But McCarthy allies say the White House has fundamentally underestimated what the new Republican leader has been able to accomplish — first in the grueling fight to become House speaker, and now in having passed the House bill with $4.5 trillion in savings as an opening offer in negotiations.
+McCarthy’s allies say the White House has fundamentally underestimated what the new Republican leader has been able to accomplish — first in the grueling fight to become House speaker and now in having passed the House bill with $4.5 trillion in savings as an opening offer in negotiations.
 Both have emboldened McCarthy to push hard for a deal.

 “The White House has been wrong every single time with understanding where we are with the House,” said Russ Vought, president of Center for American Renewal and Trump’s former director of the Office of Management and Budget.
 “They’re dealing with a new animal.”

-The nation’s debt load has ballooned in recent years, to $31 trillion.
-That’s virtually double what it was during the last major debt ceiling showdown a decade ago, when Biden, as vice president to Barack Obama, faced the new class of “tea party” Republicans demanding spending cuts in exchange for raising the debt limit.
+The nation’s debt load has ballooned in recent years to $31 trillion.
+That’s virtually double what it was during the last major debt ceiling showdown a decade ago, when Biden, as vice president to President Barack Obama, faced the new class of tea party Republicans demanding spending cuts in exchange for raising the debt limit.

 While the politics of the debt limit have intensified, the nation’s debt is nothing new.
-The U.S. balance sheets have been operating in the red for much of its history, dating back to the pre-Civil War era.
+The U.S. balance sheets have been operating in the red for much of its history, dating to before the Civil War.
 That’s because government expenditures are routinely more than tax revenues, helping to subsidize the comforts Americans depend on — national security, public works, a federal safety net and basic operations to keep a civil society running.
 In the U.S., individuals pay the bulk of the taxes, while corporations pay less than 10%.

 Much of the COVID-19 spending approved at the start of the pandemic has run its course and government spending is back to its typical levels, experts said.
 That includes the free vaccines, small business payroll funds, emergency payments to individuals, monthly child tax credits and supplemental food aid that protected Americans and the economy.